-RTP/H.264 & MPEG-4

-These settings are the port range, IP address, port number (video and audio), and Time-To-Live value to use for the video stream(s) in multicast H.264/MPEG-4 format.
+RTP/ MPEG-4 & H.264 - These settings are the port range, IP address, port number (video), and Time-To-Live value to use for the video stream(s) in multicast MPEG-4 and H.264 format.
 Only certain IP addresses and port numbers should be used for multicast streams.
-For more information, please see the online help ?
+For more information, please see the online help (2).